Ircam-Partiels/Partiels/Docs/Partiels-Manual.md

 If you want to ensure the consistency and permanence of a document or if you want to share it with other users, you can consolidate it via the main menu `File → Consolidate...` or with the keyboard shortcut `⌘ Cmd + ⇧ Shift + C` (Mac) or `Ctrl + ⇧ Shift + C` (Linux/Windows).
 This operation copies all the audio files into a folder next to the document and replaces the absolute paths with relative ones.
 This operation creates a folder with the name of the document followed by *ConsolidatedFiles*.
 It copies all the audio files into this folder next to the document and replaces the absolute paths of the document file with relative ones.
 All the results are also saved as binary files.
 You can then move and share the document with its attached folder, the analysis results can be loaded even if the analysis plug-ins are no longer available.

+You can reveal the current document file in the file browser of your operating system by clicking on the corresponding [text button](#2-overview) (**K5**) of the main interface.

 ### 3.3.
 Edition and backup

-Partials allows you to control many elements of a document by adding tracks, organizing groups, changing the audio configuration, etc. All changes made to a document can be undone or redone over and over again using the action history.
+Partiels allows you to control many elements of a document by adding tracks, organizing groups, changing the audio configuration, etc. All changes made to a document can be undone or redone over and over again using the action history.
 To undo an action, you can use the main menu `Edit → Undo` or with the keyboard shortcut `⌘ Cmd + Z` (Mac) or `Ctrl + Z` (Linux/Windows).
 To redo an action, you can use the main menu `Edit → Redo` or with the keyboard shortcut `⌘ Cmd + ⇧ Shift + Z` (Mac) or `Ctrl + ⇧ Shift + Z` (Linux/Windows).

-With each action, Partials temporarily saves the current state of the document and if for some (unlikely) reason the application crashes.
+With each action, Partiels temporarily saves the current state of the document and if for some (unlikely) reason the application crashes.
 Upon reopening, Partiels will allow you to restore the document you were working on just before the crash.

+<div style="page-break-after: always;"></div>

 ## 4. Create new tracks